ericholscher/ericholscher.com/site/blog/2013/oct/1/sphinx-live-preview.rst

 If you have any feedback or requests, please `tweet`_ or `email`_ me.

-This work was done as part of my :doc:`ongoing work </blog/2013/sep/25/help-me-improve-documentation>` to improve documentation.
+This project was done as part of my :doc:`ongoing work </blog/2013/sep/25/help-me-improve-documentation>` to improve documentation.
 If you think this work is important, you should `support me on Gittip`_.